chainomi/go-web-server/README.md

 ## Deployment

 ### Dockerfile
-Enter `$ ./ci/deploy-dockerfile.sh` on the terminal to build image and deploy server with docker build and run commands
+From terminal and in root directory, enter `$ ./ci/deploy-dockerfile.sh` to build image and deploy server with docker build and run commands.

 ### Docker compose
-Enter `$ ./ci/deploy-docker-compose.sh` on the terminal to build image and deploy server with docker build and run commands
+From terminal and in root directory, enter `$ ./ci/deploy-docker-compose.sh` to build image and deploy server with docker compose.

 ### Testing server locally
 Testing endpoints below show display the messages below